vancluever/terraform-provider-acme/docs/resources/certificate.md

 [ocsp-stapling]: https://letsencrypt.org/docs/integration-guide/#implement-ocsp-stapling

--> **NOTE:** OCSP stapling requires specific webserver configuration to support the downloading of the staple from the CA's OCSP endpoints, and should be configured to tolerate prolonged outages of the OCSP service.
+-> OCSP stapling requires specific webserver configuration to support the downloading of the staple from the CA's OCSP endpoints, and should be configured to tolerate prolonged outages of the OCSP service.
 Consider this when using `must_staple`, and only enable it if you are sure your webserver or service provider can be configured correctly.

 * `min_days_remaining` (Optional) - The minimum amount of days remaining on the expiration of a certificate before a renewal is attempted.
 The default is